From 'Daring Clare'

 ‘Hah!
 Remember what happened with your last dare?’

-He quirked his brow.
+He quirked a brow.
 ‘What?
 You look heaps better now.’

 She reached a hand to her hair.
 The stylist did an impressive repair job after Dan cut chunks out.
-And the look on Mum’s face had been priceless when she first saw the boy-style he’d created.
-Strange, how instead of making her look like Dan’s twin it made her look like Dad when he was younger.
-She had that same heart-shaped, animated face with dimples that gave her a mischievous look.
+And the look on Mum’s face was priceless when she saw the boy-style he’d created.
+Strange, how instead of making her look like Dan’s twin it made her look like Dad when he was young.
+She had that same heart--shaped, animated face with dimples that gave her a mischievous look.

 But isn’t that the point of the dare?
 To go out of my comfort zone and test my courage?